It’s only 23 days since launch. And you’ve already discovered stuff!

 So what does this mean for us here at Backyard Worlds: Planet 9?
 We can’t see the planet’s whole looping path because we have only four exposures.
 But we still know a fair bit about what the motion will look like.
 It will be the sum of two components: the planet’s slow orbital motion and the relatively speedy parallactic motion.
 We know that the parallactic motion will be the faster, dominant component, simply because the Earth is much closer to the Sun than Planet Nine is, so it orbits faster.
 And we know what the Earth’s orbit is, so we know a lot about that dominant parallactic component of the motion.

-Here are two simulations, from the field guide, of how Planet Nine might appear in a Backyard Worlds flipbook.
-First of all, notice that Planet Nine’s motion is more or less left to right (East-West) because it’s roughly in the plane of the solar system.
+Here is a simulation, from the field guide, of how Planet Nine might appear in a Backyard Worlds flipbook.
+First of all, notice that Planet Nine’s motion is more or less right to left (West-East) because it’s roughly in the plane of the solar system.
 If you see a fast mover moving vertically in the flipbook, be very suspicious.
 We can not really see asteroids or comets in our images.
 So a fast vertical mover is probably just noise.

 So what are those bright spots you’re seeing flying across that flipbook?
 Some of them are random noise, caused by the non-zero temperature of the detectors (you might call that “heat”).
 Some of them are probably caused by cosmic rays, those vagrant high energy protons and atomic nuclei that traipse in from beyond the solar system, sometimes bearing fascinating news of distant explosions, sometimes just being nuisances.
 If the images you are looking at are from a declination of roughly -25 degrees, the cosmic rays can be especially pesky.
 At this declination, a droopy bit of the Earth’s magnetic field called the South Atlantic Anomaly allows cosmic rays to get a little bit closer to the WISE satellite than we might prefer.
 Here are some examples of what cosmic ray hits do to WISE images.
 Cosmic ray hits are another reason why we need human eyes to examine these images.

 Hey, nobody said finding Planet Nine would be easy.
-But we’ve only been at this for three days now, and already it’s been a lot of fun.
+But, hey, in the reboot images, we’ve been able to made those cosmic rays much fainter, and Planet Nine easier to recognize.
 Thanks to @RonArzi for requesting this post, and thanks to you for reading it!

 So you’ve been playing with Backyard Worlds: Planet 9 for a day or two now, and finding some interesting critters.
 You read the F.A.Q. and learned how to read an object’s R.A. and declination using the numbers on the bottom and left edge of the images.
 You’ve even looked up some of your favorite objects in SIMBAD using those coordinates.
 And most of them are listed in SIMBAD, maybe as high proper motion stars.
 But some of them are #notinsimbad!!